 This will all depend on your preferred flavour.
 Do you like a fruity, tingly taste or more of a robust, spicy taste?
-Our survey revealed that lemonade is the most popular drink type among respondents (19%), followed by Coke (15%) and ginger beer (14%).
+A previous Canstar Blue survey suggested that lemonade was the most popular drink type among respondents (19%), followed by Coke (15%) and ginger beer (14%).
 Luckily, soft drinks come in all flavours and colours which means you’ll have plenty of options to try until you find a soda that makes your taste buds pop.

 Canstar Blue surveyed more than 3,000 Australian adults across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
 The outcomes reported are the results from customers within the survey group who have purchased (from a supermarket or grocer) and consumed soft drinks in the last three months – in this case, 1,429 people.